-The multimedia messages that have been sent are saved in the Sent items folder of the Multimedia msgs. submenu.
+The multimedia messages that have been sent are saved in the Sent items folder of the Multimedia msgs. submenu if the setting Save sent messages is set to Yes.
+See Settings for multimedia messages on p.
+77.

 Multimedia messages memory full